LONG TERM CAUSES

 1585 (after August)

-A plot known as the Babington Plot, led by Anthony Babington, which sought to depose Elizabeth and replace her with Mary Queen of Scots was discovered by Francis Walsingham.
+This plot, led by Anthony Babington, sought to depose Elizabeth and replace her with Mary Queen of Scots.
+It was discovered by Francis Walsingham.

 1586 (15th October)